Winning117/Shadow-Man-Speedrunning-Rules/Shadow Man Remastered.md

 ---

 ## Rule History:
+- 8/10/2022 - Added Glitchless 100% addendum to allow rolling to get the Wasteland teddy
 - 2/13/2022 - Added Cheat% categories
 - 2/12/2022 - All Souls NG+ and 100% NG+ categories have been added
 - 2/6/2022 - any% NG+ category has been created